KeizerDev/TYMP/README.md

 Search youtube and stream directly or store the videoid with some ID3 tags gathered from musicbrainz or something store it in a local db so you can find it easily and it looks beautifull in your **Tymp** queue.

 ###Milestones:
-1. [X] Add songs to db and stream them.
+1. [X] Add videos to local db and stream them like a song.
+2. [ ] Create a decent music player and UI.
-2. [ ] Search youtube and "music" in the music player.
+3. [ ] Search youtube and "music" in the music player.
-2. [ ] Search youtube and choose to play it right away or add it to queue.
+4. [ ] Search youtube and choose to play it right away or add it to queue.
-3. [ ] Create local db with extra track information if user wanted to.
+5. [ ] Create local db with extra track information if user wanted to.
-4. [ ] Make playlists.
+6. [ ] Make playlists.